- Identify the components of the genetic code

 Given the different numbers of “letters” in the mRNA and protein “alphabets,” scientists theorized that combinations of nucleotides corresponded to single amino acids.
 Scientists theorized that amino acids were encoded by nucleotide triplets and that the genetic code was degenerate.
 In other words, a given amino acid could be encoded by more than one nucleotide triplet.
 These nucleotide triplets are called codons.
 Scientists painstakingly solved the genetic code by translating synthetic mRNAs in vitro and sequencing the proteins they specified (Figure 1).

-In addition to instructing the addition of a specific amino acid to a polypeptide chain, three of the 64 codons terminate protein synthesis and release the polypeptide from the translation machinery.
-These triplets are called nonsense codons, or stop codons.
+In addition to instructing the addition of a specific amino acid to a polypeptide chain, three (UAA, UAG, UGA) of the 64 codons terminate protein synthesis and release the polypeptide from the translation machinery.
+These triplets are called stop codons, or nonsense codons.
 Another codon, AUG, also has a special function.
 In addition to specifying the amino acid methionine, it also serves as the start codon to initiate translation.
 The reading frame for translation is set by the AUG start codon near the 5′ end of the mRNA.
-Following the start codon, the mRNA is read in groups of three until a stop codon is encountered.

 Degeneracy is believed to be a cellular mechanism to reduce the negative impact of random mutations.
 Codons that specify the same amino acid typically only differ by one nucleotide.
 In addition, amino acids with chemically similar side chains are encoded by similar codons.
 This nuance of the genetic code ensures that a single-nucleotide substitution mutation might either specify the same amino acid but have no effect or specify a similar amino acid, preventing the protein from being rendered completely nonfunctional.